Dave's Travel Pages

 Flying from Athens International Airport to Crete

-If you plan to arrive in Greece at Athens Airport and want to go straight out to Crete, flying is by far your best choice.
-All you need to do is arrange a connecting flight.
+If you plan to arrive in Greece at Athens Airport and want to go straight out to Crete, then honestly, flying is easily your best choice.
+All you need to do is arrange a connecting flight between Athens and one of the airports in Crete.

 The flight time for Athens to Heraklion or Athens to Chania is less than an hour.
 This means that flying to Crete from Athens is by far the fastest way to travel.